2024 Botswana general election

 General elections were held in Botswana on 30 October 2024 to determine the composition of the 13th Parliament of Botswana as well as local councils across the country.
 Up for election were 61 seats of the National Assembly as well as 609 local council seats, all elected through the first-past-the-post voting system.

 The centre-right Botswana Democratic Party (BDP), which had dominated the country's politics since independence in 1966, was decisively beaten by the centre-left opposition Umbrella for Democratic Change (UDC).
 Large voter swings toward opposition parties led to the BDP falling to fourth place.

 The UDC took first place with 36 seats, a majority of five.
 This ensured Duma Boko, leader of both the UDC and its largest component, the Botswana National Front (BNF), would be elected as President of Botswana.
 The Botswana Congress Party (BCP) took second place, becoming the official opposition.
 The Botswana Patriotic Front (BPF) achieved significant growth in the Central District, increasing its number of seats.
-The BDP was reduced to a rump of four seats, suffering one of the worst defeats of a sitting government in the Commonwealth.
+The BDP was reduced to a rump of four seats, losing nearly 90% of its parliamentary representation in one of the worst defeats suffered by a sitting government in a parliamentary election.

-Incumbent president Mokgweetsi Masisi conceded defeat on the morning of 1 November 2024 and ensured a peaceful transfer of power.
-Later that day, President Boko was sworn-in by Chief Justice Terence Rannowane, allowing him to form the first government since independence with no BDP participation.
+On the morning of 1 November, incumbent president Mokgweetsi Masisi conceded defeat and ensured a peaceful transfer of power.
+That afternoon Boko was sworn-in by Chief Justice Terence Rannowane, forming the first government since independence with no BDP participation.